llakala/synaptic-standard/README.md

 └── settings.nix
 ```

-Now, each of this files is small and maintainable, and it's easy to find a
+Each of this files are small and maintainable, and it's easy to find a specific
-specific part of your config.
-But, how do we handle auto-imports when we now
+part of your config.
+But how do we handle auto-imports when we now have nested
-have nested folders?
+folders?

 Well, we make our import function recursive!
 If it finds a folder, it should
 grab all the nix files within it.
 Now, we can extend our filetree with new files
 AND folders, and the auto-import function will automatically adapt.
-Great!

 WIP, KEEP WRITING